-The field of healthcare is rapidly growing and modernizing, creating a tremendous demand for professionals with skills and knowledge in the application of healthcare information and technology.
-If you’d like to be one of those that apply digital information to advance healthcare and improve health, the Master of Science in Health Informatics will provide you with a sought-after graduate professional degree in the field.
-It will prepare you for mid-level and leadership positions within healthcare, technology, and consulting organizations, and ground you in the effective use of information technologies and systems to improve the healthcare ecosystem.
-Coursework will encompass areas of information systems, information technology, and informatics, including decision support, care coordination, consumer empowerment, the structured language of healthcare, standards, health information exchange, usability, electronic health records, security, socio-technical aspects of health computing, human-computer interaction, evidenced-based practice, and health outcomes.
+The online Master of Science in Health Informatics teaches students how to apply digital information to advance healthcare and improve health, preparing them for mid-level and leadership positions within healthcare, technology, and consulting organizations.
+The curriculum grounds students in the effective use of information technologies and systems to improve the healthcare ecosystem.
+Coursework will encompass areas of information systems, information technology, and informatics, including decision support, care coordination, consumer empowerment, the structured language of healthcare, standards, health information exchange, electronic health records, security, socio-technical aspects of health computing, and health outcomes.

 Western Association of Schools and Colleges, Senior College and University Commission